-Bermuda does not have the equivalent of UK's TUPE legislation.
+Bermuda does not have the equivalent of the UK's Transfer of Undertakings legislation.

 Upon the sale of shares by a vendor, the identity of the employer does not change but merely that of the shareholders.
 The employment contracts and collective agreements that are in force between the employer and its employees remain in full force and effect, and the employer retains all of its obligations and liabilities towards its employees.